Nipuni002/Booking-System/README.md

 - **Booking Management** - Oversee all bookings and reservations
 - **Revenue Tracking** - System-wide financial analytics

+  ### 📦 Package Booking
+- **Admin-managed packages** - Administrators can create and manage travel packages (bundled accommodations, transport, and extras) from the admin dashboard.
+- **User bookings** - Travelers can browse available packages, view package details, and book packages.
+- **Group & single bookings:** Support for individual and group package bookings, with booking records visible to admins and users.

 ### 🎨 Modern UI/UX
 - **Responsive Design** built with React
 - **Smooth Animations** using Framer Motion